albertoseabra/project_github/README.md

 Will also try to compare the current prices of different barrios using a library yet to be decided.
 The objective is to create a visualization like for example:
 http://www.elperiodico.com/es/graficos/barcelona/alquiler-pisos-barcelona-precio-barrio-15090/

+The geographical information of the barrios use the format JSON, stored in the file barris_geo.json